-Similar allegations of Apple threatening Palm with a patent suit over the same no-poaching proposal were also raised in 2009.
+Similar allegations of Apple threatening Palm with a patent suit over the same no-poaching proposal were also

 “Your proposal that we agree that neither company will hire the other’s employees, regardless of the individual’s desires, is not only wrong, it is likely illegal,” Colligan wrote in an email sent to Jobs declining to accept his offer.
 The email was also published by the court.
 Although Colligan said though he understood that it is difficult when a respected employee leaves a company for a new challenge, businesses can not dictate where someone works.